MikroElektronika/mikrosdk_click_v2/clicks/adc9/DETAILS.md

 ### Application Task

-> This is an example that shows the capabilities of the ADC 9 click by calculating voltage level
+> This is an example that shows the capabilities of the ADC 9 Click by calculating voltage level
 > based on ADC from channels 0(positive) and 1(negative), and logs the result.

 ```c